rfrey2009/ShareASale/README.md

 Desired Improvements:

 1. Change from Facebook to LinkedIn login.
 Facebook probably isn't what professionals want to expose to a meetup app.
+NOTE: Added third party PFLinkedInUtils library to help (https://github.com/alexruperez/PFLinkedInUtils)

 2. Overhaul UI using Sketch? (me) Seems pretty basic now.

+3. Add teaser information *before* login so users are greeted with something else before being prompted to join/login using LinkedIn.
+Possibly teaser information might include a running list of latest users, attendees, users meeting up, etc.

-3. Brainstorm new features, e.g. would be AWESOME for users to be able to pinpoint each other on a map with an availability indicator, make it as modular as possible since the app is intended to be licensed to different conferences and even industries.
+4. Brainstorm new features, e.g. would be AWESOME for users to be able to pinpoint each other on a map with an availability indicator, make it as modular as possible since the app is intended to be licensed to different conferences and even industries.

-4. Eventually Android (maybe even Windows Phone) support?
+5. Eventually Android (maybe even Windows Phone) support?

-5. Profit!
+6. Profit!